A generalizable approach for multi-view 3D human pose regression: Experiments

 We have also presented the evaluation results of our multi-view regression function in Table \ref{tab:h36m}.
-Training the model $<$MV, \citep{cao_cvpr2017}$>$ on 2D pose detections by the same detector model as the one used at test time achieves the average MPJPE of 49 millimeters.
+Training the model $<$MV, \cite{cao_cvpr2017}$>$ on 2D pose detections by the same detector model as the one used at test time achieves the average MPJPE of 49 millimeters, which outperforms \cite{pavlakos_cvpr2017_2}.
 This is the lower limit for MPJPE on Human3.6M, which can be obtained by our MV regression model using this single-view pose detector.
 During our experiments, we observe that even though our multi-view regression models have generally converged to lower training losses compared to single-view ones, both single-view and multi-view models trained on ground truth poses achieve similar performance (119.6 vs. 118.5).
 We believe that as the multi-view model is only trained on perfect ground truth 2D poses, it always expects the exact projections of a 3D pose in all views.
 But, since the 2D pose detector provides noisy detections, this is not always possible at test time.
 The last row shows the results of our multi-view regression model trained using 2D poses generated from 3D ground truth by incorporating the 2D detector's characteristics.
-This model reduces the error by more than $50\%$ compared to the same model trained on ground truth data only.
-The model has also improved the localization results by $\sim30\%$ compared to the single-view model $<$SV, Noisy GT$>$ indicating that this model has properly incorporated 2D body part locations across all views to regress for their 3D positions.
-These results also confirm our hypothesis that incorporating the characteristics of the detector during training enables developing models that are robust to the inaccuracy and failure of the detector at test time.
+We should note that even without finetuning the detector on Human3.6M this model performs similarly to \cite{pavlakos_cvpr2017_2}, which has been trained on Human3.6M.
+This model also reduces the error by more than $50\%$ compared to the same model trained on ground truth data only.
+Furthermore, the model has also improved the localization results by $\sim30\%$ compared to the single-view model $<$SV, Noisy GT$>$ indicating that this model has properly incorporated 2D body part locations across all views to regress for their 3D positions.
+These results also confirm our hypothesis that incorporating the characteristics of the detector during training enables developing models that are robust to the inaccuracies and failures of the detector at test time.